 The TUD Wildfire Defense Plan will be completed by the end of the year.
 Funding for this project comes from the USDA Forest Service Community Wildfire Defense Grant.

-CBI is working with USDA to improve the efficiency and effectiveness of the program as it strives to expand enrollment in the coming years.
-Working in several pilot states (Mississippi, Kansas, Colorado, Washington, Nebraska, and the Dakotas), CBI will be focused on the following tasks:
+CBI is working with USDA to improve the effectiveness and efficiency of the program as it strives to expand enrollment in the coming years.
+Working in several pilot states (Mississippi, Kansas, Colorado, Washington, Nebraska, and the Dakotas), CBI is focusing on the following tasks:

-- Improve mapping and monitoring of forests and grassland as it relates to the CRP using the latest remote sensing technology and processing resources.
+- Improve mapping and monitoring of forests and grasslands as they relate to CRP goals and objectives using the latest remote sensing technology, machine learning, and high-end processing resources.

 - Conduct spatial analyses to help the program prioritize areas for more targeted enrollment.